diegocamlooker/Kickstarter/ks.md

 > Tip 3: Project design is what makes a project succesful.

+People has increasingly investing on non-technological stuff!
+Too much computers during the day may and prefer analog hobbies?
 Wow, it is really impressive how much money is spent on Board Games in KS!
 Let's take a deeper look on that.